Calcutatator/BIP/BIP-15.md

 All submissions to this round will utilise [Frontinus House](https://frontinus.house/) and its standard process.
 Prior to submission please read [Frontinus House Charter](https://github.com/Calcutatator/Frontinus-House-Docs/blob/main/Charter/Charter.md).

 ## Costs
-Up to **500,000 LORDS** tokens have been reserved for allocation to builders over the **2 week** duration of the round.
+Up to **1,000,000 LORDS** tokens have been reserved for allocation to builders over the **2 week** duration of the round.
-  *This will be distributed in ten grants of 50,000 LORDS each*
+  *This will be distributed in tweynt grants of 50,000 LORDS each*

 50,000 is the maximum amount per grant, but you are of course welcome to submit smaller proposals for less than 50,000 LORDS.
 Any LORDS that have not been allocated to a grant will be returned to BibliothecaDAO.